 These tumors are diagnosed by neurophysiological testing (audiometric and vestibular), CT-scan, or MRI imaging.
 In addition, an endocrine work-up is performed for catecholamines.
 Laboratory tests include blood and urine collection to detect catecholamine secretion.

 Treatment involves medical therapy, surgical therapy, and radiation therapy.

-- Medical therapy: for tumors that actively secrete catecholamines, medical therapy is useful for palliation or as adjunctive treatment before surgery.
-Alpha and beta blockers are given before surgery to block possible lethal blood pressure lability and arrhythmias of the heart.
+- Medical therapy: for tumors that actively secrete catecholamines, medical therapy is useful for palliation or as an adjunctive treatment before surgery.
+Alpha and beta-blockers are given before surgery to block possible lethal blood pressure lability and arrhythmias of the heart.

 - Radiation therapy: Radiation may relieve symptoms and stop growth in spite of persistent tumor mass.